tmart234/TMTool/README.md

 # TMT
 Microsoft Threat Modeling Tool scripts

 First step will be writing (4) python scripts in order to increase TMT’s utility for both template developers and model makers.
-Both MS TMT files are xml based so we will need to parse each file and we will also use .csv files, so a little parsing and outputting to those too.

 2 scripts for .tb7 template files:
 - template2csv.py - enumerate a template's elements, threat categories, and threats.
 Convert to .csv format